St. Brides Major, Southerndown and

 Under normal circumstances there is no change to the usual collection day whenever there is a Bank Holiday.
 However, sometimes special arrangements may need to be made at Christmas and New Year depending on how the Bank Holidays fall.
 Details will usually be given by the Vale of Glamorgan Council in April together with notification of rates, in the local press in December and, sometimes, on leaflets delivered door-to-door.
 Fortnightly collection dates of household refuse and garden waste are shown in the relevant section (Quick Link above) and changes are marked with an asterisk.

-Christmas & New Year refuse/recycling collection arrangements for our area in 2011
+Christmas & New Year recycling/refuse collection arrangements for our area in 2014/15

 Household Refuse Return to top / Quick Links

 Collection is every other Thursday.
 Domestic rubbish should be put out on the kerbside by 7.00 am; refuse bags can be put out the night before but no earlier than 7.00 pm.
-Black bin bags (26 each time) have been delivered to households twice a year in May and November; however, this may be subject to change with the introduction of kitchen waste recycling and anticipated subsequent reduction in the amount of ordinary rubbish, and the change to fortnightly collection.
+From March, 2013 the Vale of Glamorgan Council decided to stop providing free black bin bags and requested householders to purchase their own.

 Fortnightly Refuse Collection Dates Return to top / Quick Links